lonelydock3/club_lab_mern/notes.md

 - Use a function (like register or reset) --> dispatch a function
     - Good for reducers

+### Thunk functions

+In this tutorial it seems that "Slices" and "Services" are used to handle data being passed from the user to the frontend to the backend to the database and back.
+The functions within the "Slices" are thunk functions.

 ---

 ## Getting started